mzak8780/developer-portfolio/README.md

 - **Portfolio Section**: A gallery of my recent projects, complete with images, descriptions, and the technologies used.
 - **Timeline Section**: A chronological display of my professional milestones, showcasing my growth and achievements over the years.
 - **Contact Section**: A simple and intuitive form for visitors to get in touch with me directly.
+- **Footer**: Links to my social media profiles and other relevant information.

 This portfolio is a reflection of my dedication to continuous learning and innovation in the tech field.
 I hope you enjoy exploring my work as much as I enjoyed creating it.
 Feel free to reach out through the contact form or connect with me on social media.